openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 Prototype assignment is not supported because |LANG| has no concept of runtime prototype inheritance.
 This feature is considered not applicable to static typing.
-Use the classes and / or interfaces mechanism instead to statically 'combine' methods to data.
+Use the classes and / or interfaces mechanism instead to statically *combine* methods to data.

 |CB_BAD|
 ~~~~~~~~